gjassoah/fd-seminar-www/content/about/index.md

   * Contact the IT department at your institution and ask them to whitelist our domain name (fd-seminar.xyz) so that out e-mails no longer go to the spam/quarantine folder.

-  Note that, unless you need to reset your password, the verification e-mail is the only important message that you will receive from our BigBlueButton instance.
-The weekly announcement are sent through our mailing list which is hosted at the University of Bonn (so hopefully these will not go to your spam folder).

 * Some users received an error (404) after clicking on the verification link.
 This is probably due to some anti-phishing system pre-loading the e-mail verification page.
 You can try to sign in since your e-mail address was probably verified successfully (despite the error).

+* Some users reported not being able to click the 'Verify Account' button in the e-mail verification message (clicking on the button had no discernible effect).
+Again, this is possibly due to an anti-phishing mechanism preventing users from clicking on suspicious links.
+You can circumvent this protection by right-clicking on the button an selecting the option 'Copy link'; then you can paste the link in the address bar in your web browser.

+Note that, unless you need to reset your password, the verification e-mail is the only important message that you will receive from our BigBlueButton instance.
+The weekly announcement are sent through our mailing list which is hosted at the University of Bonn (so hopefully these will not go to your spam folder).

 Please write to [admin@fd-seminar.xyz](mailto:admin@fd-seminar.xyz) if you have any problems registering.
 We apologise for any inconveniences.